 - Guide 1: How to Remove debug.exe Virus from Windows.

-- Guide 2: Get rid of debug.exe Virus from Mac OS X.
+- Guide 2: Get rid of debug.exe Virus on Mac OS X.

-- Guide 3: Remove debug.exe Virus from Google Chrome.
+- Guide 3: Remove debug.exe Virus in Google Chrome.

 - Guide 4: Erase debug.exe Virus from Mozilla Firefox.